drl222/revature-project2/README.md

 ## Project Description

-The purpose of this Spark application is to process Covid data.
+The purpose of this CLI application is to find trends in COVID data.

 ## Technologies Used